CyberInsecurityCommunity/Schedule/README.md

 # Schedule

-Schedule Can Change Frequently - but this is the "Best Effort" to the Schedule.
-Check back frequently as we are adding new programs regularly. - Neal
+"Schedule Can Change Frequently - but this is the "Best Effort" to the Schedule.
+Check back frequently as we are adding new programs regularly." - **Neal**

 | Day | Time | Description |
 |-----|------|---------------------|